python/devguide/testing/buildbots.rst

    !buildbot ios|android

-If this worked, bedevere-bot will post a comment indicating which build bots, if any, were matched.
-If none were matched, it will tell you that too.
+bedevere-bot will post a comment indicating which build bots, if any, were matched.
+If none were matched, or you do not have the necessary permissions to trigger a request, it will tell you that too.

 Checking results of automatic builds
 ====================================